microsoft/CollectServiceFabricData/docs/dllConfiguration.md

 ## Design

 CollectSFData is a high performance multi-threaded binary with a custom task scheduler.
-The 'Instance' state class is a singleton and therefore Collector class should be reusable by calling Collect() multiple times, but only one instance of Collector should be used concurrently.
+The 'Instance' state class is a singleton.
+Collector is reusable by calling Collect() multiple times, but only one instance of Collector should be used concurrently.

 ## Supported Configurations